Accreditation & Objectives

 The AAP designates this Other activity (Live in-person, Internet Live and Internet Enduring) for a maximum of 74.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The AAP designates this enduring material for a maximum of 43.00 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The AAP designates this Other activity (Internet Live and Internet Enduring) for a maximum of 43.00 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.*

 This activity is acceptable for a maximum of 74.00 AAP credits.
 These credits can be applied toward the AAP CME/CPD Award available to Fellows and Candidate Members of the AAP.